ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 > **Tip**
 >
-> Use the little "information icon" if you are not sure, Microsoft made our life easier there...
+> In the form, use the little "information icons" if you are not sure.
+> Microsoft made our life easier there...

 ---